- The Device42 Remote Collector (RC)

 From the main console menu, select “RC Setup” to register your RC with your main Device42 appliance.
 To do this, you will need to first generate a One Time Password (OTP) from Device42.
-Visit Device42 in your browser and go to Tools>Auto-Discovery>Remote Collectors.
+Visit Device42 in your browser and via the main menu, head to Discovery -> Remote Collectors.
 Here you will be able to view any existing registered RCs and generate an OTP to register a new one:

 Click “Generate OTP” in the top right and copy the password you receive.